-The potentials of 5G technology got a lot of tech enthusiasts excited; it was generally welcomed to usher us into an amazing speed of mobile connectivity.
+The potential of 5G technology got a lot of tech enthusiasts excited; it was generally welcomed to usher us into an amazing speed of mobile connectivity.

-This potentials has always excited with the exception of the coronavirus conspiracy theory linking 5G technology to the pandemic.
+This potential has always excited with the exception of the coronavirus conspiracy theory linking 5G technology to the pandemic.

 Network operators deploying 5G suffered an infrastructural blow with the vandalism of 5G towers.
 And that’s about the “damaging” trend of 5G technology.

 Major 5G infrastructure providers are battling against each other for a major share of the 5G infrastructure market valued at $784 million in 2019 and expected to reach $47.7 billion by 2027.

 As the battle for the 5G infrastructure market share gets hotter in 2020, here are the major companies providing 5G infrastructures to network operators worldwide.

 But before we dive into the list, let’s take a brief at what 5G infrastructures are.

 5G infrastructures are physical mediums through which the super-fast 5G wireless mobile connections are delivered to end-users.
 They can be either the equipment that sits at the core of cellular networks or within 5g towers such as radio hardware and base stations.

 With this in mind, you should already figure out that 5G network carriers are not 5G infrastructure companies.
 Network carriers uses the 5G base stations and equipment supplied by 5G infrastructure companies to offer 5G services to their customers.